damoeb/rss-proxy/roadmap.md

 - proxy should prefere a native feed provided by the site, iff no rule is defined
 - probably integrate puppeteer preprosessing to support dynamic sites
 - ask michal to test it
-- add stats to items to facilitate filtering
+- add quality scores/quantity measures to items to facilitate filtering

 ## Monetization For Commercial use
-- All need API key to use the "deep" feature
+- All need API key to use the "deep content" feature

 ## Related
 Newsveillance by Matt Carroll [https://media.ccc.de/v/emf2018-147-newsveillance]